-The two things hadn’t really been approached in the online marketing space at the same time.
-Marketers shopped for either Quality OR Scale.
-The idea was that quality at scale was simply too expensive.
+These things hadn’t really been approached in the online marketing space at the same time.
+Marketers shopped for either Quality, Authority, OR Scale.
+The idea was that quality and authority at scale was simply too expensive.

 We felt differently.
-Everything about the online marketing space was showing that the future would be quality content AT scale.
-The content channels for marketers were expanding, and integrating content across channels was becoming increasingly important.
+Everything about the online marketing space was showing that the future would be authoritative, quality content at scale.
+The content channels for marketers were expanding and integrating content across channels was becoming increasingly important.
 There would eventually be a day where people at the top of organizations realized that they couldn’t silo quality into only certain channels.

 Despite the pain of years of slow change in the marketplace, we were right.

-Content has slowly transitioned to the quality PLUS scale concept, with many leaders in the space taunting that this year and beyond will mean substantial opportunities for scaling without sacrificing the quality of the content.
+Content has slowly transitioned to building authority and quality PLUS scaling, with many leaders in the space taunting that this year and beyond will mean substantial opportunities for scaling without sacrificing the quality of the content.

 Source: Rand Fishkin on Twitter

 I think the biggest hurdle in scaling content production is the cost.
 Getting the C-Level to buy into becoming “the source” for content on topics in your industry can be tricky.
-How do you present ROI on an activity you have only tested in limited samples?
+How do you present ROI on an activity you’ve only tested in limited samples?

 Once you get past that hurdle, you now have to figure out the actual production of your content at scale, which you will find is many times harder than you had planned.
 You have to think about all of the following: